The Camino Cafe Podcast Por Leigh Brennan capa

 Beyond the business side, Judy offers intimate insights into the challenges and rewards of expat life in rural Spain.
 Having renovated an old farmhouse in Asturias into a boutique hotel, she speaks candidly about language barriers, integration challenges, and why maintaining connections to your home country might be the wisest approach for Camino-inspired dreamers.

 Whether you're contemplating your first Camino or fantasizing about opening an albergue someday, Judy's three decades of wisdom provide both inspiration and practical guidance.
-Her story reminds us that sometimes the most meaningful journeys don't end in Santiago—they'
+Her story reminds us that sometimes the most meaningful journeys don't end in Santiago—they're just beginning there.

 Support the show